jianzhnie/FaceBoxes/README.md

 | PASCAL | 96.77 % | 97.05% |
 | FDDB | 95.90 % | 96.00% |

-## Citation
-Please cite the paper in your publications if it helps your research:

-    @inproceedings{zhang2017faceboxes,
-      title = {Faceboxes: A CPU Real-time Face Detector with High Accuracy}, author = {Zhang, Shifeng and Zhu, Xiangyu and Lei, Zhen and Shi, Hailin and Wang, Xiaobo and Li, Stan Z.}, booktitle = {IJCB},
-      year = {2017}
-    }

 ### Contents
 - [Installation](#installation)